Police-led diversion for drug crimes.

 EMMIE framework summary

-The project will conclude by combining and summarising findings on the Effects, Mechanisms, Moderators, Implementation and Economics (EMMIE) of police drug diversion schemes.
+The project will conclude by combining and summarising findings on the Effects, Mechanisms, Moderators, Implementation and Economics (EMMIE) to describe what works, for whom, when and why.

 The evaluation is being delivered in partnership with: